mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 In [6]: from sklearn.tree import DecisionTreeClassifier
 ```

 We instantiate a first estimator from this class, setting `max_depth=2`, which limits the **depth**, that is, the length of the longest branch of the tree.
-As explained in lecture ML-08, we use the **cross-entropy** loss function.
-This is set with the argument `criterion='entropy'` (not the default).
+As explained in lecture ML-07, we use the **cross-entropy** loss function.
+This, which is not the default, is specified with the argument `criterion='entropy'`.

 ```
 In [7]: clf1 = DecisionTreeClassifier(criterion='entropy', max_depth=2)
 ```

-The method `.fit()` finds the optimal tree under this specification.
-This tree can be seen at Figure 2 of lecture ML-08.
+The method `.fit()` finds the optimal decision tree under this specification.
+Figure 2 in lecture ML-07 is a visualization of this tree.
 It has four leaves and uses only three of the 51 features available.

 ```
 In [8]: clf1.fit(X, y)